almarinca/hc-transl-app/README.md

 ## Deployment

 The application is designed to be deployed using **Vercel** for the frontend and a cloud-based platform for the Flask backend (e.g., Render, AWS, or Google Cloud).
-Steps for deployment can be added as required.

 ## Usage